mandarup/model-predictive-control/README.md

 - Minimizing total changes in state

+### Choice Of Parameters

+- N = 20, dt = .05 : these are chosen by trial and error from simulation tests, following guideline that smaller dt is better, and ```T = N x dt```

+- The multipliers in objective function are chosen by trial and error

 ## Latency

 Latency is handled by applying update equations (see above) to the  current state to estimate car state 100ms in future.